Maurice Horn

-Maurice Horn (born 1931) is a French-American comics historian, author, and editor, considered to be one of the first serious academics to study comics.
-He is the editor of The World Encyclopedia of Comics, The World Encyclopedia of Cartoons, and 100 Years of American Newspaper Comics.
-Born in France, he is based in New York City.
+Maurice Horn (June 28, 1931 – December 30, 2022) was a French-American comics historian, author, and editor, considered to be one of the first serious academics to study comics.
+He was the editor of The World Encyclopedia of Comics, The World Encyclopedia of Cartoons, and 100 Years of American Newspaper Comics.
+Born in France, he was based in New York City.
+Horn died on December 30, 2022, at the age of 91.

 Career

 Horn grew up in France particularly fascinated by American comics.